 At Survitec we understand the importance of international compliance across our Group.
 Our International Compliance Policy sets our compliance protocols and procedures which are designed to help ensure compliance with applicable laws and regulations and to maintain high levels of professional and ethical standards in our business affairs.

 The policy applies to all Group employees, contract workers, officers and directors, as well as consultants, representatives, agents, brokers, distributors and other intermediaries when they are acting on behalf of the Group.
 It covers a number of areas, including anti-money laundering, anti-bribery and trade sanctions.
 The policy has also recently been updated to underline the Group's commitment to complying with all laws and regulations relating to slavery and human trafficking including, but not limited to, the Modern Slavery Act 2015.

 The policy encourages employees to report any actual or potential violations of law, regulations or the policy of which they become aware.
 There is a Group Ethics Hotline whereby employees can report concerns anonymously and, if employees have any concerns relating to slavery, they can report these concerns via this route.

 All our key suppliers must complete an initial supplier questionnaire, which includes questions targeted at slavery and human trafficking risk, to enable us to identify and assess potential risk areas in our supply chains.

 KEY PERFORMANCE INDICATORS

-We have established the following key performance indicators to measure how effective we have been in ensuring slavery and human trafficking is not taking place in any part of our business or supply chain including the following:
+We will continue to monitor the following key performance indicators to assess how effective we have been in ensuring slavery and human trafficking is not taking place in any part of our business or supply chain including the following:

-We will be delivering refresher training on our International Compliance Policy to all employees.
-This policy will be updated to provide further information and training to our employees on slavery and human trafficking including, but not limited to, the Modern Slavery Act 2015 and shall cover:
+We will be delivering refresher training on our International Compliance Policy to all relevant employees in 2019.
+Our policy has recently been updated to provide further information and training to our employees on slavery and human trafficking including, but not limited to, the Modern Slavery Act 2015 and shall cover: